POST OPERATIVE REHABILITATION Update v8.2 Jan 2022

 Meniscal transplant surgery is the implantation of a donor meniscus to the patient via arthroscopic surgery.
 The meniscus is held with fixation sutures through bone tunnels, hence very different surgery to a meniscus repair, where early weight bearing is allowed.

 As per the guidelines above the protection of the new meniscus is paramount in the post-operative rehabilitation.
 Biomechanical research shows how forces on the meniscus change through ranges of flexion.
 As the knee flexes beyond 30 degrees, increased force is placed on the posterior horn of the meniscus.
 At 90 degrees flexion, the stress on the peripheral meniscal repair site is 4 times higher than in full extension.
 Further deep flexion of the knee to a full squat position, causes large translations of the femoral condyles and increased compressive stress on the meniscus and the joint surfaces is designed to protect.
 Most patients already have some damage on the important joint surfaces.

-Due to these findings we strictly advise no squatting/ lunge/ split lunge activities in order to limit the compressive stresses to the new allograft for at least 6 months post operatively.
+Due to these findings there must be no squatting/ lunge/ split lunge activities for at least 6 months post operatively to limit the compressive stresses on the new allograft.

 Open kinetic chain exercises, even without additional resistance has been shown to produce tibio-femoral shear forces in the range of 500N which exceeds the strength of the initial meniscal fixation.